 By Lantern Light

 I have a small dream.
 I dream that our little family will fall in love with camping.
 And that we become skilled and efficient campers who breeze into a campsite and effortlessly set up camp.
+It is also one of the reasons why I repeatedly visit sites like campingfunzone.com and read their posts on pop-up campers and various other things.
 Then we go off to frolic in the waves or hike a mountain or ride our bikes to the camp store to buy bubblegum.

 My family camped when I was young, but not so much from kindergarten on.
 I did a couple weekish long backpacking trips in college and Peter and I have spent a handful of nights under the stars, but I wouldn’t say that we are avid campers, yet.
 At least, not until we get our boat equipped with the supplies that a marine service provided us with.
 If you were to check out their site, you’d know that these guys have everything it needs to build a boat, except for the wood.
 This summer we spent a few days camping in the Finger Lakes and we have just returned home from a long weekend at Salisbury Beach State Reservation.